ro-msg-aws-training/resources/src/iam/index.md

 ## Roles

-Roles do not respresent an entity, but they can be assumed by an entity.
+Roles do not represent an entity, but they can be assumed by an entity.
 You can use roles to provide temporary access to AWS resources of your account to your applications or to external users (from another AWS account or outside of AWS - e.g. identified by Google).
 When you create a role, you define who/what can assume it and what permissions it provides.
 **This is the preferred way to provide permissions to your applications**.
 If we wouldn't have roles, we would have to provide credentials to our applications (i.e. store the username and password on the VM where the app is running).

 :::warning Exercise
 Why are roles a better approach than users to provide permissions to your application?
 :::

-**Another important topic related to IAM are policies.
+**Another important topic related to IAM is policies.
 We will discuss them in the security chapter.**

 ## Hands-On

 **[Level 200]**

 Let's take a quick glance at the IAM service.
 For this, open the AWS console and go to the IAM service.
-You should be able to see the users, groups and roles (besides the rest of the stuff).
+You should be able to see the users, groups, and roles (besides the rest of the stuff).

 ### Creating a New User